secureyourself7/python-keylogger/README.md

 https://www.youtube.com/watch?v=8BiOPBsXh0g

 ### Known issues
+- Does not capture passwords auto-typed by KeePassXC.
 - See [Keyboard: Known limitations](https://github.com/boppreh/keyboard#known-limitations).
 Feel free to contribute to fix any problems, or to submit an issue!